-Rule 2.
+Regulation Rule 2.
 Exemptions

 - 2.1 Pursuant to Ark.
 Code Ann. § 23-89-503, the following amusement rides or attractions are exempt from the provisions of this subchapter: - a.
-Non-mechanized playground equipment including, but not limited to, swings, seesaws, stationary spring-mounted animal features, rider-propelled merry-go-rounds, climbers, slides, trampolines, swinging gates, and physical fitness devices except where an admission fee is charged for usage or an admission fee is charged to immediate areas where the equipment is located; - b.
-An amusement ride or amusement attraction which is owned and operated by a nonprofit religious, educational, or charitable institution or association, or a fair if the ride or attraction is subject to inspection by the State Fire Marshal or by any political subdivision of the state under its building, fire, electrical, and related public safety ordinances; - c.
+Non-mechanized playground equipment including, but not limited to, swings, seesaws, stationary spring-mounted animal features, rider-propelled merry-go-rounds, climbers, slides, trampolines, swinging gates, and physical fitness devices except where an admission fee is charged for usage or an admission fee is charged to immediate areas where the equipment is located; - An amusement ride or amusement attraction which is owned and operated by a nonprofit religious, educational, or charitable institution or association, or a fair if the ride or attraction is subject to inspection by the State Fire Marshal or by any political subdivision of the state under its building, fire, electrical, and related public safety ordinances; - c.
 Coin-operated amusement rides or amusement attractions located on the premises of retail business establishments;

-- d.
-An amusement ride or amusement attraction which is owned and operated by the State of Arkansas or any political subdivision thereof. - 2.2 The term "amusement attraction" does not include theatres, museums, or enterprises principally devoted to the exhibition of products of agriculture, industry, education, science, religion, or the arts.
+- An amusement ride or amusement attraction which is owned and operated by the State of Arkansas or any political subdivision thereof. - 2.2 The term "amusement attraction" does not include theatres, museums, or enterprises principally devoted to the exhibition of products of agriculture, industry, education, science, religion, or the arts.

-Rule 3.
+Regulation Rule 3.
 Adopted Codes and Standards

-- 3.1 The Department hereby adopts and incorporates the following minimum safety standards for manufacture, design and operation of amusement rides and attractions existing as of the effective date of these rules: - ASTM, formerly known as the American Society for Testing and Materials, Volume 15.07 Standards for Amusement Rides and Devices.
+- 3.1 The Department hereby adopts and incorporates the following minimum safety standards for manufacture, design and operation of amusement rides and attractions existing as of the effective date of these regulations rules: - a.
+American Society for Testing and Materials F 24 (ASTM F 24) Standards Amusement Rides and Devices, Seventh Edition, 2004.

+ASTM, formerly known as the American Society for Testing and Materials, Volume 15.07 Standards for Amusement Rides and Devices.

-For rides covered under Rule 3.1, only the following sections of Designation F 2291-04 shall apply:
+\For rides covered under Regulation Rule\3.1, only the following sections of Designation F 2291-04 shall apply:

 - i.
 Section 6 Patron Restraint, Clearance Envelope, and Containment Design Criteria.
 Only subsections 6.3.2, 6.3.3, and 6.3.3.1 shall apply. - ii.
 Section 12 Electrical Requirements. - iii.
 Section 13 Mechanical Systems and Components - iv.
 Section 14 Fencing, Guardrails, and Handrails for Amusement Rides and Devices.
 This section shall apply to all existing rides notwithstanding date of manufacture.
-This section shall not apply to amusement rides and attractions that retain the original manufacturer's fencing, guardrails, or handrails so long as an equivalent degree of safety is determined to exist by an Arkansas Department of Labor Amusement Ride investigator. - v.
+This section shall not apply to amusement rides and attractions that retain the original manufacturer's fencing, guardrails, and/oror handrails so long as an equivalent degree of safety is determined to exist by an Arkansas Department of Labor Amusement Ride investigator. - v.
 Section 15 Welding - vi.
 Section 16 Fasteners